Generalized Planning in PDDL Domains with Pretrained Large Language Models: Background and Problem Setting

 \section{Background and Problem Setting}

 \textbf{PDDL Domains and Tasks.} We consider deterministic, fully-observed planning tasks represented in PDDL.
 In experiments, we use the STRIPS subset with types and negative preconditions.
 We describe PDDL informally and refer the reader to other references for a formal treatment~\cite{mcdermott-aimag2000}.
 A PDDL \emph{domain} is characterized by a name, a set of types, a set of predicates, and a set of operators.
 For example, in the Delivery domain, a robot must pick up newspapers from a home base and then deliver them to certain locations.
 The domain has two types: \texttt{loc} and \texttt{paper}.
 One predicate is \texttt{(at ?l - loc)}, where \texttt{?l} is a placeholder for a \texttt{loc} object.
 The domain has three operators: \texttt{(pick-up ?p - paper ?l - loc)}, \texttt{(move ?from - loc ?to - loc)}, \texttt{(deliver ?p - paper ?l - loc)}.
-Each operator has preconditions and effects.
-For example, the \texttt{pick-up} operator is shown in Figure~\ref{fig:operator-example}.
+For example, the \texttt{pick-up} operator in its entirety is: {